esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 - Missing values(MCAR-data that is missing completely at random,MAR-data that is missing at random,MNAR-data that is missing not at randoms)
 - Invalid data
 - Non-parametric data
-- Data outliers(virtualization tool easy to identify outlier is Boxplot)
+- Data outliers(Values in the data set that don't seem to be within the norm of all the other data)
 - Specification mismatch
 - Data type validation